When it comes to kitchen knives, brand matters.

 Now, let’s dive in and take a look at what makes Wusthof knives so special.

 Wusthof makes its knife blades from high-carbon, rust-resistant stainless steel for increased hardness, sharper edges, and luster.

 The Wusthof steel formula is known as X50CRMoV15, which is a high-grade alloy that includes carbon, molybdenum, and vanadium.

-Wusthof handles are either crafted with sustainable wood such as Richlite (wood composite) or Grenadill (African Blackwood), or synthetic material known as polyoxymethylene (POM), depending on the collection.
+Wusthof handles are either crafted with wood such as Richlite (wood composite), Grenadill (African Blackwood), Calabrian olive wood, bog oak, smoked oak, European beechwood, or synthetic material known as polyoxymethylene (POM), depending on the collection.

 POM, an extremely durable food-grade plastic, has a tight molecular structure, which protects it from becoming damaged by moisture or exposure to high-heat.